muhammadayan1208/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures./README.md

-- Learning Basic JavaScript From freeCodeCamp (FCC) By Building a Role Playing Game.
+- Project-1 Of Learning Basic JavaScript From freeCodeCamp (FCC) Project Of Building a Role Playing Game.
 Name Of Game Is RPG - Dragon Repeller.
+This is a very good practice to learn new things about JavaScript.
+It helps to improve JavaScript skills and to learn more new concepts about the language.

-- Learning Basic JavaScript Form freeCodeCamp (FCC) By Building a Calorie Counter.
+- Project-2 Of Learning Basic JavaScript Form freeCodeCamp (FCC) Project Of Building a Calorie Counter.
+It is a very common and useful project to learn and improve JavaScript.

-- Learning Basic JavaScript String and Array Methods From freeCodeCamp (FCC) By Building a Music Player.
+- Project-3 Of Learning Basic JavaScript String and Array Methods From freeCodeCamp (FCC) Project Of Building a Music Player.
+It helps to improve JavaScript skills and to learn more new concepts about the language.

-- Learning Basic JavaScript From freeCodeCamp (FCC) By Building the Date Object a Date Formatter.
+- Project-4 Of Learning Basic JavaScript From freeCodeCamp (FCC) Project Of Building The Date Object a Date Formatter.
+This is a very good practice to learn new things about JavaScript.

-- Learning Modern JavaScript Methods From freeCodeCamp (FCC) By Building Football Team Cards.
+- Project-5 Of Learning Modern JavaScript Methods From freeCodeCamp (FCC) Project Of Building Football Team Cards.
+This is a very good practice to learn new things about JavaScript.
+It helps to improve JavaScript skills and to learn more new concepts about the language.

-- Learning JavaScript localStorage from freeCodeCamp (FCC) By Building a Todo App.
+- Project-6 Of Learning JavaScript localStorage from freeCodeCamp (FCC) Project Of Building a Todo App.
+This is a very good practice to learn new things about JavaScript.
+It helps to improve JavaScript skills and to learn more new concepts about the language.

-- Learning JavaScript Recursion from freeCodeCamp By Building a Decimal To Binary Converter.
+- Project-7 Of Learning JavaScript Recursion from freeCodeCamp Project Of Building a Decimal To Binary Converter.
+This is a very good practice to learn new things about JavaScript.
+It helps to improve JavaScript skills and to learn more new concepts about the language.

-- Learning JavaScript Basic Algorithmic Thinking from freeCodeCamp By Building a Number Sorter.
+- Project-8 Of Learning JavaScript Basic Algorithmic Thinking from freeCodeCamp Project Of Building a Number Sorter.
+It helps to improve JavaScript skills and to learn more new concepts about the language.
+This is a very good practice to learn new things about JavaScript.

-- Learning JavaScript Advanced Array Methods By Building a Statistics Calculator.
+- Project-9 Of Learning JavaScript Advanced Array Methods from freeCodeCamp Project Of Building a Statistics Calculator.
+This is a very good practice to learn new things about JavaScript.
+It helps to improve JavaScript skills and to learn more new concepts about the language.